 amounts of information, leading us to believe that rapid access to needed

 data is possible with careful design.

-Maryland Department of Juvenile Services we have developed a new technique
+Maryland Department of Juvenile Services we started developing a new technique

 called Life-Lines to visualize personal history records.
-We are now working
+We later worked

-with IBM Watson Research Center to extend the technique to medical records.
+with IBM Watson Research Center and Kaiser Permanente Colorado to extend the technique to medical records.

 LifeLines provides a general visualization environment for personal histories.

 A one screen overview of the record using timelines provides direct access

 to the data.
 For a patient record, medical problems, hospitalization and

 medications can be represented as horizontal lines, while icons represent